About Bottle Fill Level, Weight vs Volume Measurements, and Head Space

 Culinary Solvent is pure ethanol sold in pints, quarts, gallons (consisting of 4x quart bottles), 5 gallon jugs, and 55 gallon drums.
-Depending on your bottle size, there may be some headspace present making the bottle look like it wasn't filled all of the way.
-Some customers have weighed their bottle of Culinary Solvent in an effort to see how much liquid is contained in the bottle, and the results of such a measure can often cause confusion.
+Depending on your bottle size, there will be a small portion at the top that makes the bottle look like it wasn't filled all of the way.
+Some customers have weighed their bottle of Culinary Solvent in an effort to see how much liquid is contained in the bottle, and the results of weighing in "ounces" can often add to the confusion.

 The answer comes down to density of the liquid inside the bottle, coupled with some natural confusion presented when using the word "ounces" to measure both volume and weight.
 This confusion is eliminated when measuring in metric, where grams denote weight (actually mass), and liters denote volume.

-Density is the measurement of a material's weight compared to the volume it displaces.
+Density is the measurement of a material's mass compared to the volume it displaces.
 The density of water is 1.00 g/ml (grams per milliliter).
 This measurement for water is equivalent to 0.9587 oz/fl-oz (ounces per fluid ounce).
 32 fluid-ounces of water, ignoring the container holding the water, will weigh about 30.7 ounces on a digital scale.

-However, the density of 200 proof ethanol is less than water, measuring in at just 0.789 g/ml.
+However, the density of 200 proof ethanol is significantly less than water, measuring in at just 0.789 g/ml.
 Converted to imperial units, the density of ethanol will be 0.823 oz/fl-oz.
 This difference in density is the reason why a 32 fluid ounce bottle of ethanol weighs less than a 32 fluid ounce bottle of water.

 Using the numbers presented, the contents of one 32 fluid-ounce bottle of ethanol (with a density of 0.823 oz/fl-oz) should weigh approximately 26.34 ounces on a scale.
 The average weight of an empty bottle and cap comes in at about 2.5 ounces, pushing the total weight of an unopened 32 fluid ounce bottle to about 28.8 ounces.